miracl/maas-sdk-dotnet/README.md

 ## Details and usage for manual authentication

-All interaction with API happens through `MiraclClient` object.
+All interaction with API happens through a `MiraclClient` object.
 Each application needs to construct an instance of `MiraclClient`.

 ### Initialization
 To start using Miracl API, `MiraclClient` should be initialized.
 It can be done when needed or at application startup. `MiraclAuthenticationOptions` class is used to pass the authentication credentials and parameters.